-East to Famagusta, if crystal clear waters and endless sandy beaches are your idea of heaven then you will find it here.
-Historians will also enjoy this city which has some of the best examples of medieval architecture in the eastern Med.
+East to Famagusta: if crystal clear waters and endless sandy beaches are your idea of heaven, then you will find it here.
+Historians will also enjoy this city, which has some of the best examples of medieval architecture in the eastern Med.

-A must see site in Northern Cyprus is the extraordinary gothic cathedral of Bellapais dating back to 1198 and its shade the legendary 'Tree of Idleness' of which it is said that if you sit under it you will become so relaxed and lethargic that you will be unable to work.
+A must see site in Northern Cyprus is the extraordinary gothic cathedral of Bellapais, dating to 1198.
+In its shade is the legendary Tree of Idleness, about which it's said that if you sit under it you will become so relaxed and lethargic you will be unable to work.

 Worth the drive is the magnificent Karpaz Peninsula, a wild and beautiful spot that lures cyclists, hikers and nature lovers in general.
 Other island highlights include the remains of a 6th century church, Ayias Trias, in Sipahi, with its incredible mosaic basilica floor; the village of Iskele, famous for its pomegranates and two beautiful historic churches adorned with brightly coloured frescoes; and the charming town of Guzelyurt, renowned for its annual Orange festival and the ever present heady scent of the surrounding citrus groves.